Aschizas/shrubvision/README.md

 The /other_scripts folder contains experiments with other sets of data, such as a computer-vision based approach on aerial images, or the NDVI from satellite data (sentinel-2)

 ## How to use
+### Download the repository or the scripts you want:
+You can clone the whole repository: install git, then \
+`git clone ://github.com/Aschizas/shrubvision.git` \
+in the desired folder. \
+You can also download the whole repository from the main page as a .zip file.

+Finally you can also simply download the scripts you want to use in /scripts_embroussaillement, as well as requirements.txt

+### Run the scripts
 Install dependencies: it is recommended to do this in a virtual environment.\
 `python -m venv .venv`